sous-chefs/nagios/README.md

 Contacts and Contact Groups
 ---------------------------

-For contacts that aren't people or to define contact templates, put items in the nagios_contacts and nagios_contactgroups data bags.
+To send alerting notification to contacts that aren't authorized to login to Nagios via the 'users' data bag create `nagios_contacts` and `nagios_contactgroups` data bags.

+Example `nagios_contacts` data bag item

+    {
+	  "id": "devs",
+      "alias": "Developers",
+	  "use": "default-contact",
+      "email": "devs@company.com",
+      "pager": "page_the_devs@company.com"
+    }

+Example `nagios_contactgroup` data bag item

+    {
+	  "id": "non_admins",
+      "alias": "Non-Administrator Contacts",
+      "members": "devs helpdesk managers"
+    }

 Services
 --------

-Create a nagios\_services data bag that will contain definitions for services to be monitored.
-This allows you to add monitoring rules without mucking about in the services and commands templates.
-Each service will be named based on the id of the data bag and the command will be named withe the same id prepended with "check\_".
+To add service checks to Nagios create a `nagios_services` data bag containing definitions for services to be monitored.
+This allows you to add monitoring rules without directly editing the services and commands templates in the cookbook.
+Each service will be named based on the id of the data bag item and the command will be named using the same id prepended with "check\_".
 Just make sure the id in your data bag doesn't conflict with a service or command already defined in the templates.

 Here's an example of a service check for sshd that you could apply to all hostgroups: